Donaldttt/fuzzyy/README.md

 \     'exit': ["\<Esc>", "\<c-c>", "\<c-[>"], " exit fuzzyy
 \ }

-" Change highlight of the matched text when searching " Default to Special let g:fuzzyy_menu_matched_hl = 'Special'

 " Whether show devicons when using FuzzyFiles or FuzzyBuffers " Requires vim-devicons
 " Default to 1 if vim-devicons is installed, 0 otherwise